If you’re wondering how long ham can stay in the refrigerator before going bad, you’re in the right place!

 How Long Does Ham Last in the Fridge?

-Ham can last 4-5 days in the fridge mainly depending on whether or not it has been cooked.
-If your ham has a sour smell, throw it out.
+Ham can last 4-5 days in the fridge depending on whether or not it has been cooked and whether it’s whole or sliced.
+No matter how it’s prepared, if your ham has a sour smell, throw it out.

 To learn more about the different lengths of time your ham can last and for the signs it’s gone bad, keep reading.